-Services listed in Annex II A of Directive 2004/18/EC or Annex XVII A of Directive 2004/17/EC.
+14 Services listed in Annex II A of Directive 2004/18/EC or Annex XVII A of Directive 2004/17/EC.

-Services listed in Annex II B of Directive 2004/18/EC or Annex XVII B of Directive 2004/17/EC.
+15 Services listed in Annex II B of Directive 2004/18/EC or Annex XVII B of Directive 2004/17/EC.

-See Articles 20 and 21 of Directive 2004/18/EC and Articles 31 and 32 of Directive 2004/17/EC.
+16 See Articles 20 and 21 of Directive 2004/18/EC and Articles 31 and 32 of Directive 2004/17/EC.

-See judgment of 13.11.2007 in Case C-507/03 Commission v Ireland, paragraphs 24-31.
+17 See judgment of 13.11.2007 in Case C-507/03 Commission v Ireland, paragraphs 24-31.

-See recital 19 of Directive 2004/18/EC.
+18 See recital 19 of Directive 2004/18/EC.

 Furthermore, the distinction between "A" and "B" services is a source of difficulties and possible errors in the application of the rules.
-As in the case of contract classification, there are the problems of borderline situations and mixed contracts.
-19
+As in the case of contract classification, there are the problems of borderline situations and mixed contracts.19

-The most consequent solution would be to eliminate the distinction between the current "B" services and "A" services and to apply the standard regime to all service contracts.
+The most consequent solution would be to eliminate the distinction between the current "B" services and "A" services and to apply the standard regime to all service contracts20.
 This would have the advantage of simplifying the existing rules.
 If the current consultation shows that the general regime needs to be simplified, such simplification could also make it easier to abolish the current special regime for B-services.

-- 1. Do you think that the distinction between A and B services should be reviewed? - 2.
-Do you believe that the Public Procurement Directives should apply to all services, possibly on the basis of a more flexible standard regime?
+Questions: Do you think that the distinction between A and B services should be reviewed?
+Do you believe that the Public Procurement Directives should apply to all se

+2. Do you believe that the Public Procurement Directives should apply to all services, possibly on the basis of a more flexible standard regime?
 If not please indicate which service(s) should continue to follow the regime currently in place for B-services, and the reasons why.